-Berries: Blueberries are especially good with these oats, but any type of berries sounds delicious to me.
+Berries: Blueberries are especially good with these chocolate oats, but any type of berries sounds delicious to me.

 Nut Butter: Chocolate peanut butter overnight oats with extra peanut butter on top… need I say more?!

 Chopped Nuts: Slivered almonds, chopped walnuts, peanuts, pecans, whatever you see fit!